tameralamiri/tameralamiri/collections/tech/programming/coding-interview-prep/README.md

 </details>
 <details>
-<summary>Maintaining this knowledge:</summary>
+<summary>Maintaining & Mastering this knowledge:</summary>

+I like [this video](https://www.youtube.com/watch?v=uoUHlZP094Q&t=411s) about mastering anything through deliberate practice.

+> **Deliberate practice** refers to a special type of practice that is purposeful and systematic.
+While regular practice might include mindless repetitions, deliberate practice requires focused attention and is conducted with the specific goal of improving performance.

 To make maintenance easy:
 * Block a time on your calendar to practice weekly
-* Subscribe to a platform that has periodic contests to save yourself the time of searching for problems to solve.
+* Subscribe to a platform that has periodic contests to save yourself the time of searching for problems to solve and avoid repeating the same problems.
   * LeetCode: https://leetcode.com/contest they have weekly and bi-weekly contests.
   * Advent of Code: https://adventofcode.com/ Every December has a series of puzzles increase in difficulty from day 1 to 25.